Covering the Cost of a NICU Stay

 Medical malpractice occurs when a healthcare provider fails to follow the standard of care in treating a patient, resulting in harm.
 If you think you or your baby experienced medical malpractice, you will be able to use the money from your possible settlement to pay for NICU bills.
 During the process of your case, the insurance company will be contacted and asked if they have a lien on the case.
 If they confirm a lien, they will be reimbursed as part of the possible settlement.
 In this way, your past damages and medical expenses during your NICU stay can be covered by a lawsuit retroactively.

-ABC Law Centers was established to focus exclusively on birth injury cases.
+ABC Law Centers: Birth Injury Lawyers was established to focus exclusively on birth injury cases.
 A “birth injury” is any type of harm to a baby that occurs just before, during, or after birth.
-This includes issues such as oxygen deprivation, infection, and trauma.
-While some children with birth injuries make a complete recovery, others develop disabilities such as cerebral palsy and epilepsy.
+While some children with birth injuries make a complete recovery, others develop lifelong disabilities such as cerebral palsy and hypoxic-ischemic encephalopathy.

 If a birth injury/subsequent disability could have been prevented with proper care, then it constitutes medical malpractice.
 Settlements from birth injury cases can cover the costs of lifelong treatment, care, and other crucial resources.